The 10 Best TV Shows of 2022 (So Far)

-O TV observatory separated the most impactful and high-level series that were shown from January to the end of June, taking into account those that are available in Brazil.
+O TV watch separated the most impactful and high-level series that were shown from January to the end of June, taking into account those that are available in Brazil.
 Check out:

 The ten best series of 2022 (so far)

-Based on a true story, City Is Ours caused a stir by bringing to the screen the police brutality seen in the city of Baltimore over the past decade, proving that street violence by law enforcement officials was part of a rotten system that was hard to crack. clean.
+Based on a true story, Our City caused a stir by bringing the police brutality seen in the city of Baltimore over the past decade to the screen, proving that street violence by law enforcement officials was part of a rotten system that is difficult to clean. .
 Whoever had to impose order and guarantee security became a criminal, a bandit.
 The heavyweight cast was headed by the precise Jon Bernthal.

 Better Call Saul

-Increasingly giving reason to those who find the plot as good or better than Breaking Bad (2008-2013), Better Call Saul delivered a first half of the sixth and final season close to perfection.
+Increasingly giving reason to those who think the plot is as good or better than Breaking Bad (2008-2013), Better Call Saul delivered a first half of the sixth and final season close to perfection.

-The narrative proves to be strong over time, as it approaches the events presented in the mother series.
+The narrative proves to be strong with the passage of time, as it approaches the events presented in the me series.
 In particular, one character stands out and raises the bar: lawyer Kim Wexler (Rhea Seehorn), as crooked as her husband Saul Goodman (Bob Odenkirk).

 Better Call Saul is available on Netflix.